-Our cost of sales for the three months ended March 31, 2009 and 2008 includes royalties to third parties related to the sale and commercial manufacture of Soliris.
+Our cost of sales for the three and six month periods ended June 30, 2009 and 2008 includes royalties to third parties related to the sale and commercial manufacture of Soliris.
 We estimate our royalty obligations based on existing contractual obligations and our assessment of estimated royalties owed to other third parties.
-These estimates may be influenced by the outcome of litigation and other claims, the results of which are uncertain.
-On a periodic basis and based on specific events such as the outcome of litigation, we may reassess these estimates, resulting in adjustments to cost of sales.
+These estimates may be influenced by the outcome of future litigation or other claims, if any, the results of which are uncertain.
+On a periodic basis and based on specific events such as the outcome of litigation or settlement of claims, we may reassess these estimates, resulting in adjustments to cost of sales.

 In December 2008, we entered into a definitive license agreement with PDL BioPharma, Inc. on their Queen patent portfolio relating to the humanization of antibodies for \$25,000.
-The initial payment of \$12,500 was paid in January 2009, with a final payment of \$12,500 due by June 30, 2009.
-No additional payments will be owed by Alexion to PDL under the Queen patents in respect of Soliris sales for any indication.
+The initial payment of \$12,500 was paid in January 2009, and the final payment of \$12,500 was paid in June 2009.
+No additional payments are owed by Alexion to PDL under the definitive license agreement for Soliris sales for any indication.